julien-vv/mlops-credit-card-fraud-detection/README.md

 <h1>mlops-credit-card-fraud-detection</h1>

 <p>The <strong>Card Fraud Detection</strong> project aims to build a machine learning model capable of detecting credit card fraud.
 The goal is to deploy a supervised learning model that analyzes transaction data and identifies suspicious activity.
-This project incorporates various tools for continuous integration, deployment, and data versioning to ensure efficient management of the code and the model in production.</p>
+This project integrates various tools for continuous integration, deployment, data versioning, and model versioning to track every step of the process involved in putting the model into production.</p>

 <p>The project contains a <strong>test</strong> folder, which includes unit tests for the functions in the source files.
 These unit tests are automated through <strong>CI/CD</strong> using <strong>GitHub Actions</strong>.
 Data versioning is managed manually with <strong>DVC</strong>, and the model itself is versioned using <strong>MLflow</strong>.</p>